dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

 1. **Private Subnet**: Application instances are deployed in a private subnet with no direct internet access.
 2. **Bastion Host**: All access to private instances is through a bastion host in the public subnet.
+3. **Network Security Groups (NSGs)**: Granular instance-level security control:
+   - **Bastion NSG**: Allows SSH access from allowed CIDR blocks
+   - **Private Compute NSG**: Allows SSH from bastion NSG and application traffic from load balancer subnet
+   - **Load Balancer NSG**: Allows HTTP/HTTPS from allowed CIDR blocks and egress to private instances
-3. **IP Filtering**: Access to the load balancer and bastion host is restricted to specific CIDR blocks:
+4. **IP Filtering**: Access to the load balancer and bastion host is restricted to specific CIDR blocks:
    - Application access (HTTP/HTTPS): Restricted to internal network (10.0.0.0/8) and specific IPv6 range (2400:a844:4088::/48)
    - SSH access: Configurable (default: 0.0.0.0/0, can be restricted to internal network)